fauzanfebrian/c-memory-playground/docs/lab-logs/25-08-26-dynamic-array.md

 This handler function take 4 parameters:

 1. `int **arr`: A pointer to the dynamic array.
-2. `size_t *dynamicSize`: A pointer to the current size of the dynamic array.
+2. `size_t *dynamicSize`: The actual dynamic array, this to prevent memory overhead, the strategy of the reallocation.
 3. `size_t currentSize`: The current number of elements in the array or we can say the actual size of the user input array.
 4. `int newValue`: The new value to be added to the array.